Voted Best Therapist in the Triangle

 Difficult times and unexpected life changes happen.
 Relationships struggle and sometimes end.
 Hurt, stress, grief,depression and anxiety are often a result.
 Counseling is a powerful asset to help you navigate these to reach healing and growth.
 You do not have to walk through it alone.
 I can help you to understand your situation, cope and move through productively.

 I have my Master's in Marriage and Family Therapy.
 I am a Licensed Professional Counselor in North Carolina.
-I offer individual therapy, couples counseling, marriage therapy and family counseling for adolescents and adults in the Triangle area.
+I offer individual therapy, couples counseling, marriage therapy and family counseling for older adolescents and adults in the Triangle area.
 I am centrally located and see clients from all over the Triangle area: Raleigh, Durham, Chapel Hill, Morrisville, Wake Forest, Cary, Apex, Holly Springs, Knightdale, Garner and Clayton.

-I specialize in working with adolescents and adults experiencing anxiety, depression, grief, loss and life transitions.
+I specialize in working with older adolescents and adults experiencing anxiety, depression, grief, loss and life transitions.
 I also specialize in working with women and couples experiencing relational and communication difficulties.
 Many clients want to incorporate their faith into therapy, and Christian Counseling is one of my passions and specialties.
 I offer a warm and empathetic personality and experience in professional counseling since 2005.

 I am a Licensed Professional Counselor in North Carolina and also a Nationally Certified Counselor.
 I have my Bachelor's in Psychology from Appalachian State University and my Master's degree in Marriage and Family Therapy from Richmont Graduate University in Atlanta, Georgia.